 Being an effective white ally actually means you try hard enough and often enough that you inevitably mess up royally.
 But when you do, you choose to keep trying.
 The term “accomplice” or “co-conspirator” gets to what I am talking about.
 Those terms are increasingly becoming the preferred language because they differentiate what it is in the maturation of becoming an ally.
 When you choose to be brave enough to try to be inclusive, but still fall short, here are some effective strategies.
+I've learned many of the concepts below thanks to generous support from my colleagues A.V.
+Flox, Greg Morris, Susana Rinderle, John Erickson, among many others who help me continually grow as an ally.

 When a person of color bravely chooses to tell you that you wronged them, shut up and just listen.
 Sure, every relationship is a two-way street and you may also feel wronged.
 However, there are some real bad patterns that white people have when being confronted.
 For example, white people tend to get defensive, cry, or explain “I’m not racist.”
 These responses further perpetuate the harm you most often unintentionally caused the person of color.
 Turn on your empathy skills and listen to try to understand the other person.
 If you already know what you want to say to them before they finish speaking, then you are not fully present with what they are actually saying.